Eve-ning/sv-tool/manialib/README.md

-## manialib
+# manialib
 This is where all of the supporting functions go
 If you do use these files somewhere else give me a heads up here or on osu!
-(Evening)
+Evening

 ## Functions

-# Legends:

 - C: Code
 - V: Value